 Our cost of sales increased by 72.6% to RMB38.0 million in the six months ended June 30, 2010 from RMB22.0 million in the six months ended June 30, 2009, due to increases in our raw material costs, packaging material costs, labor costs and production costs as we significantly expanded our production levels to meet increasing demand.
 Our newly installed IMA C24 automatic tea bag packaging machines require packaging material of higher quality, which contributed to the relatively high increase in our packaging material costs.
-Our cost of sales as a percentage of turnover increased modestly to 10.3% in the six months ended June 30, 2010 from 9.8% in the six months ended June 30, 2009, primarily due to an increase in manufacturing overhead to 1.9% of turnover in the six months ended June 30, 2010 from 1.4% of turnover in the six months ended June 30, 2009 as the utility expenses and depreciation increased after we started using the new equipment and facilities and an increase of labor costs to 1.0% of our turnover in the six months ended June 30, 2010 from 0.5% of turnover in the six months ended June 30, 2010 from 2.7% in the six months ended June 30, 2009 to 1.9% in the six months ended June 30, 2010 primarily due to lower unit prices for raw materials as the volume of our orders increased, thereby increasing our bargaining power with suppliers.
+Our cost of sales as a percentage of turnover increased modestly to 10.3% in the six months ended June 30, 2010 from 9.8% in the six months ended June 30, 2009, primarily due to an increase in manufacturing overhead to 1.9% of turnover in the six months ended June 30, 2010 from 1.4% of turnover in the six months ended June 30, 2009 as the utility expenses and depreciation increased after we started using the new equipment and facilities and an increase of labor costs to 1.0% of our turnover in the six months ended June 30, 2009 as average hourly wages increased.
+Our raw material costs as a percentage of turnover decreased from 2.7% in the six months ended June 30, 2009 to 1.9% in the six months ended June 30, 2010 primarily due to lower unit prices for raw materials as the volume of our orders increased, thereby increasing our bargaining power with suppliers.